-By trying to manage everything, we create a situation where we are constantly micro-managing, fire-fighting, and responding to most the urgent task, which is not necessarily important task.
+By trying to manage everything, we create a situation where we are constantly micro-managing, fire-fighting, and responding to the most urgent task, which is not necessarily the most important task.

 ACTION:

 Answer these questions and act on your answers in the next 24 hours.